 What happens if the Government changes the safety guidelines?

 If the situation or restrictions change and Over Lunan can no longer take place, we will get in touch with all ticket holders and automatically issue a refund.

 Do I need to wear a mask or gloves or be socially distant?

 As this is an outdoor event, we will encourage you to wear face coverings, though these are not compulsory.
 Staff will be wearing face coverings throughout.

-Apart from members of your own ‘bubble’, you will be asked to maintain social distancing and remain two metres apart for the duration of your visit.
-We ask that your group size is in line with COVID-19 restrictions at the time of the performances.
+Apart from members of your own ‘bubble’, you will be asked to maintain social distancing and remain one metre apart for the duration of your visit.